for American Protégé e-mails

 11. Detailed Winners Recital Guidelines will be emailed to the participants.

-To pay the Solo Application Fee on-line please click on the button below.
-A transaction fee will be added to the payment amount to cover PayPal service charge.
-By clicking on the button you will be re-directed to PayPal
+To pay the Solo Recital and Photo Fees on-line please click on the button below.
+A transaction fee of $30 will be added to the Concert Fees amount.
+By clicking on the button you will be redirected to PayPal.

-To pay the Ensemble Application Fees on-line please click on the button below.
-A transaction fee will be added to the payment amount to cover PayPal service charge.
-By clicking on the button you will be re-directed to PayPal Application Fee
+To pay Ensemble Member Recital and Photo Fees on-line please select the payment amount from the drop-down window and click on the button below.
+A transaction fee of $20 will be added to the Concert Fees amount.
+By clicking on the button you will be redirected to PayPal.

 Fall 2018 Winners List